We have several opportunities to spend time

 The majority of residents rent within the Denver metropolitan

 area, in close proximity to all our training sites.
-Denver is also an
+We have a mixture of renters and buyers.

 US medical school applicants must

-pass step 1 scores to be considered for an interview.
+pass USMLE step 1 to be considered for an interview.
 Non-US medical school

 applicants and osteopathic applicants must pass and submit steps 1 and 2 in